 Purple is one of the earliest colors that prehistoric humans used in art.
 Neolithic artists of Pech Merle cave, among others, used sticks of manganese and hematite powder to draw and paint outlines of their hands as well as animal shapes.

 The citizens of Sidon and Tyre in ancient Phoenicia produced a purple dye from a sea snail called the spiny dye-murex.
-The long, difficult, and expensive process of using these snails produced a deep, rich purple dye which would be known as Tyrian purple.
-Being so expensive to afford, this color became associated with kings, nobles, priests, and magistrates – the only ones who could afford the dye at the time.
+The long, complex, and expensive process of using these snails produced a deep, rich purple dye, which would be known as Tyrian purple.
+Being prohibitively expensive, this color became associated with kings, nobles, priests, and magistrates – the only individuals who could afford the dye at the time.

 To put things into context:

 Modern chemists used the same process to reproduce Tyrian purple dye.
-The formula required 10,000 mollusks to produce a gram of the dye – which cost 2,000 euros!
+The formula required 10,000 mollusks to produce a gram of the dye, which cost 2,000 euros. which cost 2,000 euros.

-In ancient China, purple became a fashionable color for garments.
-There the color was derived from a plant known as purple gromwell.
-This dye didn't cling to fabric very well which made purple garments usually cost five times more expensive to make.
+In ancient China, different shades of purple became a fashionable color for garments.
+There, the color was derived from a plant known as purple gromwell.
+This dye didn't cling to fabric very well, which made purple garments usually cost five times more expensive to make.

 The Renaissance saw purple become less favored by the monarchy and more by the professors of many of Europe's new universities.
 It was at this time that the Virgin Mary was usually depicted wearing purple robes.

-In the 20th century, rulers continued using purple but the color also became part of the Women's Suffrage movement (along with white and green).
+In the 20th century, rulers continued to use purple, but the color also became associated with the Women's Suffrage movement, alongside white and green.
 It later became the color for the women's liberation movement.

-The 1960s and early 70s saw purple become the color for nonconformists and psychedelics.
+The 1960s and early 1970s saw purple become the color associated with nonconformists and psychedelics.

 In the first decade of the 21st century, purple neckties became popular among business and political leaders.
-The purple necktie combined the strengths and characteristics of red and blue, and it went well with the blue business suit.
+The purple necktie combined the strengths and characteristics of red and blue, and it complemented the blue business suit well.

 Purple Colors: Psychology and Meaning

-Artists have used the color purple since prehistoric times so it's no surprise that the color has picked up several meanings through the centuries.
+Artists have used the color purple since prehistoric times, so it's no surprise that the color has acquired several meanings throughout the centuries.

-As previously mentioned, purple dye was difficult and expensive to produce which made it available only to the super-wealthy.
+As previously mentioned, producing purple dye was difficult and expensive, making it accessible only to the super-wealthy.
 This led to purple being associated with royalty, worn only by rulers and monarchs around the world.

 That said:

 People in Europe and America often associate purple with vanity, extravagance, and individualism.
-It's the color that represents pride (in the 7 deadly sins) and is often worn to get attention.
+It's the color that represents pride (in the seven deadly sins) and is usually worn to get attention.

 Because purple rarely occurs naturally, it's also become symbolic of the artificial and unconventional.